||Car parking at

 About the Cache

-Please ensure that you replace carefully so that it remains hidden!
+Please ensure that you replace carefully so as it remains not obvious!

 Contents at Placement

-- Stash note, log book and silica gel
+- Stash note, log book, pencil, sharpener and silica gel

 - Rugby ball